Jimmy-EXE/BruteForceX/README.md

 ---

 ## About The Project
 <b>BruteXVamp</b> is a powerful, Python-based tool designed to centralize and streamline various brute-forcing tasks.
-Kraken provides a suite of tools for cybersecurity professionals to efficiently perform brute-force attacks across a range of protocols and services.
+BruteXVamp provides a suite of tools for cybersecurity professionals to efficiently perform brute-force attacks across a range of protocols and services.

 ## ⚠️  WARNING: LEGAL DISCLAIMER